 Uncommon Beauty: The Beaches of Portland, Jamaica

-Over Portland’s 314 square miles you’ll find the highest peaks of the mystical Blue Mountains, the legendary Blue Lagoon, Rio Grande, and a series of seaside caves, bays, waterfalls and hills that make this an eco-lover’s dream come true.
+Here you’ll find the highest peaks of the mystical Blue Mountains.
+The legendary Blue Lagoon, Rio Grande, and a series of seaside caves, bays, waterfalls, and hills also make Portland an eco-lover’s dream.

-Yes, there’s a lot to love about Portland (I didn’t even mention the quiet charm of Port Antonio, Portland’s capital), but we’re all about the beaches today.
+Indeed, there’s a lot to love about Portland.
+I didn’t even mention the quiet charm of Port Antonio, Portland’s capital!

 Portland’s longest beach, the aptly-named Long Bay, also boasts pristine white sand and stunning turquoise water.
-The difference here is the surf, which kicks up consistently fueled by a strong offshore wind.
+The difference here is the surf, which kicks up consistently thanks to a strong offshore wind.

-Small, rocky and rough, Boston Beach is another prime surfing spot.
-Still, the bigger attraction here is the food.
-Boston Beach is the birthplace of jerk cuisine, and the beachside jerk stands here are legendary.
+Small, rocky, and rough, Boston Beach is another prime surfing spot.
+The bigger attraction here, though, is the food.
+Boston Beach, you see, is the birthplace of jerk cuisine.
+Beachside jerk stands here are the stuff of culinary legend!

 Just imagine a nice warm plate of jerk chicken and festivals, a cold Red Stripe and the surf crashing at your feet.

 Yeah, I’d be jumping for joy too.